 Urban Studies and Public Health Online Master Degree

-Drexel University Dornsife School of Public Health’s online MPH in Urban Health trains you in the foundational principles of urban health practice.
+Drexel University Dornsife School of Public Health’s asynchronous, online MPH in Urban Health trains you in the foundational principles of urban health practice.
 Rooted in the concept of health as a human right, this program will teach you to develop culturally competent programs, policies, and solutions to contemporary urban health challenges, including built environment, healthy housing, and ecological concerns.

 Program Features